Updated July 2022

 11. Intellectual Property

-11.1, The Client acknowledges and agrees that it will not own or acquire ownership of any of the Intellectual Property Rights in any product or materials provided in connection with the Agreement or which may arise in connection with DGauge’s performance of this Agreement and that it will have no rights in or to any such product other than the rights expressly granted by the Agreement.
+11.2 Subject to clause 11.1 above the Client acknowledges and agrees that it will not own or acquire ownership of any of the Intellectual Property Rights in any knowhow, product (including but not limited to any software) or materials provided or used in connection with the Agreement or which may arise in connection with DGauge’s performance of this Agreement and that it will have no rights in or to any such knowhow, product or materials other than the rights expressly granted by the Agreement.
 The Client may however make use of such Intellectual Property Rights to the extent required to make use of any product or materials delivered to the Client by DGauge under the Agreement for the purposes for which such product or materials was/were created, as envisaged by the Proposal.

-11.2.2. the use by DGauge in connection with the Agreement of the Client
+11.3.2. the use by DGauge in connection with the Agreement of the Client Materials.

 12.1.1. any breach of the Agreement; and